jpdevries/eureka/README.md

     listSourcesRequestURL:'fakepi/listsources.php', // fetches a list of all media sources

     // OPTIONAL SETTINGS
-    useWebWorkers:true, // whether or not to use a worker thread when making XHR Requests touch:Modernizr.touch, // or use your own feature detection fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set
+    directoryChildrenRequestURL:'fakepi/listdirectorychildren.php', // fetches a list of direct children directories of the given directory.
+If ommited diretoryRequestURL will be used and all non-directory results will be ignored useWebWorkers:true, // whether or not to use a worker thread when making XHR Requests touch:Modernizr.touch, // or use your own feature detection fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set